Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Surgeon credentials

-Look for board certification from the Korean Society of Plastic and Reconstructive Surgeons (KSPRS) or equivalent specialist body.
+Look for board certification from the Korean Society of Plastic and Reconstructive Surgeons (KSPRS) or an equivalent specialist body.
 For rhinoplasty specifically, membership in the Korean Rhinoplasty Research Society and a track record of academic publication are meaningful indicators of specialist-level expertise.
 Surgeons who present at international conferences (Seoul Rhinoplasty Forum, IFAAS) are typically operating at the frontier of technique development.

 Volume of revision-specific experience

 General rhinoplasty experience is not sufficient.
-Ask specifically how many revision cases the surgeon performs annually and request before-and-after photographs of revision patients — not just primary cases.
+Ask specifically how many revision cases the surgeon performs annually, and request before-and-after photographs of revision patients — not just primary cases.
 Complex revision work requires skills that are built specifically through revision practice.

 Cartilage grafting capability